benisde/housing_rental_analysis/README.md

 # housing_rental_analysis
 Housing Rental Analysis for San Francisco

-The line and bar graphs and the map were not visible in the ipynb file, so created PDF verion of the file and uploaded where it's all visible.
+Note: Line and Bar graphs and map were not visible in the ipynb file when uploaded in GitHub.
+Hence, created a PDF version of the ipynb file and uploaded the PDF file.
+All graphs and map are visible along with the code and output in the PDF file.